iprithvitharun/graphql-engine/docs/graphql/manual/getting-started/index.rst

 To use the Hasura GraphQL engine, you need to:

 #.
-Run the Hasura GraphQL engine with access to a Postgres database
+Run the Hasura GraphQL engine with access to a Postgres database.
 #.
 Use the Hasura console (an admin UI) that connects to the Hasura GraphQL engine to help you build your schema and
-   run GraphQL queries
+   run GraphQL queries.

 .. thumbnail:: ../../../img/graphql/manual/getting-started/running-hasura.png
    :width: 75%